-Human life is dependent upon the heart’s ability to pump forcefully and frequently enough.
+Human life is dependent upon the heart’s ability to pump forcefully and frequently enough, but heart failure signs can disturb its normal function.
 Most humans cannot live more than four minutes without a heartbeat or continuous blood-flow.
 At that time, brain cells begin to die because they lack adequately oxygenated blood-flow.

 Why Do Cardiac Metrics Matter?

-For a cardiologist, cardiac metrics indicate if their services are required and allows them to sign-off on pre-operative cardiac clearances.
-For other physicians, it tells them if the organ which they specialize is being perfused adequately (for example, a nephrologist would be interested to know kidney perfusion).
-It can also indicate the degree to which decreased heart function may affect severity or spread of disease.
+For a cardiologist, cardiac metrics indicate if their services are required and allow them to sign-off on pre-operative cardiac clearances.
+For other physicians, it tells them if the organ which they specialize in is being perfused adequately (for example, a nephrologist would be interested to know kidney perfusion).
+It can also indicate the degree to which decreased heart function may affect the severity or spread of disease.

 When the heart fails to contract forcefully enough and its performance decreases to the point where its ability to circulate blood adequately is compromised (the EF% falls below 40%), this is considered “heart failure.”
 The clinical parameters of heart failure are clearly defined by the New York Heart Association (NYHA), which places patients in NYHA Class III & IV into the heart failure category.

-An echocardiogram (often called an “Echo”) as opposed to an Electrocardiogram (EKG or ECG), allows technicians and physicians to visualize the beating heart.
-Video clips of the heart contracting are digitally recorded and a patient’s EF and Cardiac Output (CO) can be measured with several diagnostic tools (Fractional Shortening via 2D or M-Mode measurements, Simpson’s Method via 2D and 3D Quantification) on a cardiovascular ultrasound system.
+An echocardiogram (often called an “Echo”), as opposed to an Electrocardiogram (EKG or ECG), allows technicians and physicians to visualize the beating heart.
+Video clips of the heart contracting are digitally recorded, and a patient’s EF and Cardiac Output (CO) can be measured with several diagnostic tools (Fractional Shortening via 2D or M-Mode measurements and Simpson’s Method via 2D and 3D Quantification) on a cardiovascular ultrasound system.

 When an experienced echo tech or cardiologist views a failing heart, it is immediately apparent.
 Based on my experience reading echocardiograms, I can see that the heart walls or heart muscles (myocardium) are not contracting as vigorously as they should.